Documentation

 API Key Management

-Create up to 5 active API keys per organization.
+Create up to 5 active API keys per workspace.
 Rotate and revoke keys without downtime.

 Create a new key